mmastrac/nanojson/README.md

     <dependency>
       <groupId>com.grack</groupId>
       <artifactId>nanojson</artifactId>
-      <version>1.0</version>
+      <version>1.1</version>
     </dependency>

+... or to your gradle file:

+    compile group: 'com.grack', name: 'nanojson', version: '1.1'

-Or just drop the files directly into your project.
+... or just drop the files directly into your project!

 ## Features